mailchimp/mc-magento/README.md

 Credentials for testing:<br />
 Front end: http://mc-magento.ebizmarts.com/<br />
 Back end: http://mc-magento.ebizmarts.com/admin<br />
-Username: admin<br />
+Username: mailchimp<br />
-Password: q1w2e3r4
+Password: p4ssword

 Integration to sync all the Magento data (Newsletter subscriber, Customers, Orders, Products) with MailChimp.
 It allows to use all the MailChimp potential for email Marketing such as sending Campaigns, Automations and more.